 In Latin cultures, the invitation is more personal…to someone’s home for a meal.
 To share in the gesture of love that is strongly rooted in food culture.

-In some places like Shanghai, if you are part of the generation of young adult urbanites who grew up as only children under the one-child rule, the invitation to a potential new friend might be to smoke one of your cigarettes and have five minutes of one on one conversation.
+In some places like Shanghai, if you are part of the generation of young adult urbanites – either grown up there or moved and using the local realty services – being the only child under the one-child rule, the invitation to a potential new friend might be to smoke one of your cigarettes and have five minutes of one on one conversation.
 An opportunity to make a deeper human connection based on more intimate personal interaction.

 Then I thought about the Jewish culture I grew up in and how invitation to a Passover Seder or Rosh Hashannah dinner was a gesture of inclusion for your “gentile” friends and their families.
 I still remember when I was 10 and my best Friend Melissa’s family came over for Seder and her Dad (who was deathly allergic to Wheat) become horribly ill after eating Matzot-Ball Soup broth that my mother kindly but misguidedly ensured him had no wheat in it).